 - Wages Expense

 What does a business own?
-There are current assets, which are assets that can be easily liquidated, for example, cash in the bank, money market accounts, accounts receivable and inventory.
-Fixed assets are more difficult to liquidate including office equipment, vehicles, heavy machinery and land.
+There are current assets, which are assets that can be easily liquidated, for example, cash in the bank, money market accounts, accounts receivable, and inventory.
+Fixed assets are more difficult to liquidate including office equipment, vehicles, heavy machinery, and land.
 Examples of categories under assets would be deposited funds, prepaid insurance, and company vehicles.

 What does the business owe?
 A good example is an outstanding loan.
 Any account denoted by ‘loan’ or ‘payable’ is a liability.
-Liabilities are categorized as short, medium and long-term liabilities.
+Liabilities are categorized as short, medium, and long-term liabilities.
 Examples of accounts that would be categorized as liabilities include vehicle loans, the mortgage on an office building, and payroll dues.

 What payments are the business doing regularly?
 Some examples include utility expenses (gas, water, internet), and professional services e.g. legal services, insurance, and medical costs.
-An expense that is one-off is labeled as Other Expense.
+An expense that is one-off is labeled as an Other Expense.
 Examples of accounts under expenses include wages expense, supplies expense, prepaid expenses, bank charges, and depreciation expenses.

-A chart of accounts is useful for any size of business, either small businesses or larger businesses.
+A chart of accounts is useful for any size of the business, either small businesses or larger businesses.
 It makes finding financial documents and recording financial information on the general ledger much easier and efficient.